tomvdbulck/elasticsearchworkshop/README.md

 5. Open a command prompt and go to the elasicworkshop folder and type "vagrant up" This will start up the vagrant box, the first time will take a while as it has to download the OS, elasticsearch, ...
-   Shutting down the vagrant box - can be done via "vagrant halt".
+   Shutting down the vagrant box - can be done via "vagrant halt". with "vagrant provision" you can restore it back to a clean, working state

 6. Import the maven projects into your IDE